 When the skeletal muscles are affected, symptoms vary from mild stiffness to obvious pain upon walking, to an inability to stand.
+Lambs/kids

-Lambs/kids may tremble in pain when held in a standing position.
+168 Nutritional/Metabolic Diseases in Sheep and Goats Sheep and Goat Management in Alberta - Nutrition may tremble in pain when held in a standing position.
 A stiff gait and hunched appearance are common.
 Affected lambs/kids may remain bright and have normal appetites, but eventually they become too weak to nurse.
 When the problem occurs in newborns, they are born weak and unable to rise.
 Sudden exercise may trigger the condition in older lambs and kids.